digitalmio/turso-edge-pop/README.md

 As a JS/TypeScript developer for this project, I was choosing between Bun and Deno as they can easily compile to a single executable file and are super fast.
 Both runtimes are great, but I chose Bun as I have more experience with it.

 ## How does it work?
+Turso Edge POP is an HTTP server that replicates Turso database endpoint behaviour.
+It runs by default on port 3000.

+On start, it creates a local database and syncs it with the origin Turso database.
+It stays up to date through interval sync (by default every 60 seconds) and can optionally listen for changes via Redis pub/sub to update the database as needed on top of the interval sync.

-Turso Edge POP is an HTTP server.
-On start, it runs by default on port 3000.
-It provides a handful of endpoints, but the most important ones are `POST /v2/pipeline`, `POST /v3/pipeline` and `POST /`.
+POP provides a handful of endpoints, same as Turso, but the most important ones are `POST /v2/pipeline`, `POST /v3/pipeline` and `POST /`.

 Based on the request type, it will either proxy the request to the origin Turso database or query the local database using the official Turso LibSQL client.
 The SDK internally then decides if the query will be from the local or origin database.